citp/privacy-policy-historical/v/vs/vsc/vsco.co.md

 > **Storage and Processing —** Your information collected through the Service may be stored and processed in the United States or any other country in which VSCO or its subsidiaries, affiliates or service providers maintain facilities.
 VSCO may transfer information that we collect about you, including personal information, to affiliated entities, or to other third parties across borders and from your country or jurisdiction to other countries or jurisdictions around the world.
 If you are located in the European Union or other regions with laws governing data collection and use that may differ from U.S. law, please note that we may transfer information, including personal information, to a country and jurisdiction that does not have the same data protection laws as your jurisdiction, and you consent to the transfer of information to the U.S. or any other country in which VSCO or its subsidiaries, affiliates or service providers maintain facilities and the use and disclosure of information about you as described in this Privacy Policy.

 > **Data Retention -** We will retain your information for as long as your account is active or as needed to provide you services.
 You may deactivate your account in your profile settings.
-Please contact us at [support@vsco.co](mailto:support@vsco.co) if you wish to delete your account permanently from our systems.
+Please [contact us](https://support.vsco.co/hc/en-us/requests/new) if you wish to delete your account permanently from our systems.
 Please be aware that we will not be able to delete any content you have shared with others or with social media sites.

-> **Deleting or Anonymizing Your Content -** If you are under 18 years of age, you may request that the content that you posted to the Service be deleted or anonymized such that your personal information will not be identifiable publicly on our Service by contacting us at [support@vsco.co](mailto:support@vsco.co).
+> **Deleting or Anonymizing Your Content -** If you are under 18 years of age, you may request that the content that you posted to the Service be deleted or anonymized such that your personal information will not be identifiable publicly on our Service by [contacting us](https://support.vsco.co/hc/en-us/requests/new).
 While we will use all commercially reasonable efforts to delete or anonymize your user content upon request, please be aware that due to the social nature of our Service, you may not be able to completely remove all of your personally identifiable user content if, for example, that content has been stored, republished, or reposted by another user or a third party.
 We may also maintain your information in identifiable form for our internal use, even if your personal data is no longer visible to the public on our Service.

 > **Keeping your information safe —** VSCO cares about the security of your information, and uses commercially reasonable safeguards to preserve the integrity and security of all information collected through the Service.
 However, VSCO cannot ensure or warrant the security of any information you transmit to VSCO or guarantee that information on the Service may not be accessed, disclosed, altered, or destroyed.
 Your privacy settings may also be affected by changes to the functionality of VSCO’s distributors, such as social networks.
 VSCO is not responsible for the functionality or security measures of any third party.